Jshanks21/change-greeting-dapp/README.md

-#MyApp
+#ChangeGreetingDapp
-Change the greeting displayed on the screen by changing the state of the smart contract through your browser.
+Change the greeting displayed on the screen by changing the state of the smart contract through your browser